Singapore Personalised Employment Pass

 Relocation with Family Members

-New PEP holders enjoy dependent privileges similar to those accorded to P1 Pass holders.
+New PEP holders enjoy dependant privileges similar to those accorded to Employment Pass holders.

 Dependant’s Pass for PEP Holders